socketio/socket.io/README.md

 - `poll`: emitted by polling transports upon starting a new request
 - `pollComplete`: emitted by polling transports upon completing a request
 - `drain`: emitted by polling transports upon a buffer drain
-- `flush`: emitted by sockets upon completing a buffer flush

 ## Reconnecting